 Agriculture is the most effective poverty eradicator

-The lion's share of those in poverty live in villages.
+The majority of those in poverty live in rural villages.
 Roughly 70 percent of these depend on food production for work and income.
-Because of this growth in the agricultural sector is at least twice as effective in reducing poverty than growth in any other sector.
-Population growth is going to require an additional 60 percent food production by 2050.
-By then the African population south of the Sahara is expected to double from 1 to 2 billion, with about half living in cities.
+Because of this, growth in the agricultural sector is at least twice as effective in reducing poverty than growth in any other sector.
+Population growth will require an additional 60 percent food production by 2050.
+By then, the African population south of the Sahara is expected to double from 1 to 2 billion, with about half living in cities.

 Securing a more efficient food production and smoothly run supply chains will be decisive in dealing with the changes to demographics.
 For success to be realised in this regard, subsistence farming must transition to a sales oriented production.
 A change undergone by Norway during the 19th century where Norges Vel played a pivotal role during the transition.
 Presently we contribute our knowledge, experience and network to similarly transitioning communities in Africa.